 In graphic design courses, some colors are divided into separate categories.

 - Pure pigment colors derived from all other colors are the main colors (red, yellow, and blue).
 No red, yellow, or blue method of any other color is available.
 However, you get a variety of shades when you combine them.

-- Tertiary colors are the six colors created by combining a primary and secondary color (red-orange, yellow-orange, yellow-green, blue-grass, blue-violet, and red-violet).
+- Tertiary colors are the six colors created by combining primary and secondary colors (red-orange, yellow-orange, yellow-green, blue-grass, blue-violet, and red-violet).